phpMv/ubiquity/README.md

   - Dependency injection
   - PSR-4 Autoloader
   - Router based on annotations
   - ORM implementing Data Mapper
+  - Multi-level cache

+# Installation

+The easiest way to install **Micro** is to use [devtools](https://github.com/phpMv/micro-devtools)